 ”Allows himself to enjoy special advantages in social relations out of an entrenched sense of entitlement that immunizes him against the complaints of other people.”

 It’s such a complete definition that I can’t imagine another one.
-The first third of the film examines the behaviours of the asshole, and what constitutes being an asshole (a favourite thought: if someone admits their an asshole, are they really?).
+The first third of the film examines the behaviours of the asshole and what constitutes being an asshole (a favourite thought: if someone admits they’re an asshole, are they really?).

-All of this is on the one hand interesting but on the other the film loses some focus.
-By the time the third act rolls around the film hasn’t exactly forgotten about the questions posed above but also doesn’t really offer much in the way of resolution, either.
+On the one hand, all of this is interesting, but on the other, the film loses some focus.
+By the time the third act rolls around, the film hasn’t exactly forgotten about the questions posed above but also doesn’t really offer much in the way of resolution, either.

-There are some fun talking heads to listen to (not the least of which is John Cleese) but at the end of the day Assholes: A Theory is a bit of a disappointment.
+There are some fun talking heads to listen to (not the least of which is John Cleese), but Assholes: A Theory is a bit of a disappointment at the end of the day.